DavHau/mach-nix/Readme.md

-##### [Beta version](https://github.com/DavHau/mach-nix/tree/conda-beta) with conda support is released.
-See [Announcement](https://discourse.nixos.org/t/mach-nix-create-python-environments-quick-and-easy/6858/86).
-Please test!

 <p align="center">
 <img width="200" src="https://gist.githubusercontent.com/DavHau/9a66b8c66b798254b714cc3ca44ffda8/raw/ef6b947b3753425118c730a5dfe81084c1bcfe86/logo_small.jpg">
 </p>

 ## mach-nix - Create highly reproducible python environments
 Mach-nix makes it easy to create and share reproducible python environments or packages.
-Existing tools for python package management often either do not achieve reproducibility, are difficult to use, or require additional virtualization layers to make them reliable.
+Existing tools for python package management often suffer from reproducibility and complexity issues, requiring a multitude of tools and additional virtualization layers to work sufficiently.
 Mach-nix aims to solve these problems by providing a simple way to use nix, a revolutionary build system which is known to achieve great reproducibility and portability besides [many other advantages](https://nixos.org/features.html).

 ## Who is this meant for?
  - Users without nix experience, who want to maintain python environments for their projects which are reliable and easy to reproduce.